4.9 /5

 You have two days to savour the magnificent wildlife in Nyerere, which is Africa’s biggest and yet one of the least-visited reserves.
 It is four time larger than the Serengeti and is home to a host of game, including rhino and beautiful sable antelope.

 The journey continues onto the tropical coastal plane, and in the mid-morning, you roll into the vibrant port city of Dar es Salaam, the ‘City of Peace’.
-Your 15-day journey across some of Africa’s most breath-taking scenery may have come to an end but the memories you have made will endure forever.
+Your 16-day journey across some of Africa’s most breath-taking scenery may have come to an end but the memories you have made will endure forever.

 Rates

-Select your preferred currency below and view rates over specific seasons.
+Select your preferred currency to view rates by season